-Savory and bright, these flavorful Greek Fries with feta will be your favorite side dish to date!
+Savory and bright, these flavorful Greek Fries with Tzatziki will be your favorite side dish to date!
 Thick potato wedges are generously seasoned with spices and roasted to a perfect golden brown.
-The baked fries are finished with crumbles of tangy feta cheese and drizzled with a fresh lemon vinaigrette and served with a bright tzatziki sauce to dip into for the perfect bite!
+The baked fries are finished with crumbles of tangy feta cheese and drizzled with a fresh lemon vinaigrette and served with a bright tzatziki sauce to dip into, for the perfect bite!

 Homemade Greek fries are a Mediterranean twist to a classic side dish.
 Think bold bright flavors of herbs and spices, olive oil and fresh lemon juice, all dressed onto perfectly baked potato wedges.

 Inspired by patates tiganites, these Greek fries are so delicious on their own and have so much flavor between the herbs and lemon and the crumbled feta cheese, but are made even better when dipped into a bright and creamy tzatziki sauce!